Matrix Semi-inversion and Complex Number Semi-Reciprocation

 showing that the eigenvectors are as stated, regardless of what complex number z is.

-It follows that for purposes of diagonalization of A = the necessary
+It follows that for purposes of diagonalization of A =

 modal matrix (using the eigenvectors as columns) is